 - 5. Yeast Rolls: Plain, whole grain, flavored, or other yeast rolls of any shape; no fillings, glazes, toppings or frosting.
-(3 uniform) - 6.
-Yeast Bread: Plain, whole grain, flavored, or other, baked in a loaf pan. - 7.
-Shaped Bread: An exhibit is any 3 uniform small items (pretzels or bread sticks), or1 large (animal shaped) hand shaped bread.
-Plain, whole grain, flavored, or other; no fillings, glazes, toppings or frosting. - 8.
-Plain Cake: - A. Plain Cake (spice, chocolate, butter) baked in a pan approximately 8"-9" (round or square), or 13"x9" rectangle.
+If the glaze is an essential part of the recipe the item should be place in Class 28 Glazed Baked Goods or if there is frostings or fillings then they should be placed in Class 26 Sweet Yeast Bread (3 uniform) - 6.
+Yeast Bread: Plain, whole grain, flavored, or other, baked in a loaf pan; no fillings, glazes, toppings or frosting.
+If the glaze is an essential part of the recipe the item should be place in Class 28 Glazed Baked Goods or or if there is frostings or fillings then they should be placed in Class 26 Sweet Yeast Bread - 7.
+Shaped Bread: An exhibit is any 3 uniform small items (pretzels or bread sticks), or 1 large (animal shaped) hand shaped bread.
+Plain, whole grain, flavored, or other; no fillings, glazes, toppings or frosting.
+If the glaze is an essential part of the recipe the item should be place in Class 28 Glazed Baked Goods or if there is frostings or fillings then they should be placed in Class 26 Sweet Yeast Bread

+8. Plain Cake:

+- A. Plain Cake (spice, chocolate, butter) baked in a pan approximately 8"-9" (round or square), or 13"x9" rectangle.
 Unfrosted, unglazed, and no toppings. - B. Foam-Type cake (angel food, sponge, chiffon) baked in a tube pan, approximately 8"-10".
 Unfrosted, unglazed, and no toppings. - 9.
 Cakes With Nutritious Ingredients: Cake which is made with vegetable or fruit (no fruit cakes), such as carrot, applesauce, beet, sweet potato, cabbage, etc. Baked in an appropriate size pan, approximately 8-9" round or square or 8-10" tube.
 In evaluating a nutritious cake, more consideration will be given for nutritious ingredients while recognizing the cake could potentially be heavier and moisture content will vary.
 Unfrosted, unglazed and no toppings. - 10.
 Cake Decorating: Frosted and decorated cake or a set of 3 identical cupcakes for a special occasion such as Birthday, Christmas, Anniversary, or Graduation.
-Decorations need to be made with decorator's frosting that is made by the exhibitor.
+Decorations MUST be made with decorator's frosting that is made by the exhibitor.
 This includes buttercream, fondant, gum paste, etc. Exhibitor can use decorator tips and tools such as forms and molds.
 No commercially prepared or purchased decorations or frosting products allowed.
 Use of paper cups for cupcakes are permitted in this class to enhance decorations.
 All decorations must be edible.
 Exhibitors can enter one cake and one set of cupcakes in this class.
 The decorating must use distinctly different types of decorating techniques.
 If separator plates and/or reusable plates are used and needed for the finished product please advise the judge so they do not discard.
-Please make sure that any pieces that need to be returned are labeled with the exhibitor's name and phone number. - A. Cupcakes- set of 3 identical - B. Cakes - 11.
-Pies: - A. 2 Crust Pie
+Please make sure that any pieces that need to be returned are labeled with the exhibitor's name and phone number. - A. Cupcakes- set of 3 identical, standard size - B. Cakes 1 single 8"-10" round or square, 9"x13" rectangular